July 18, 2020

 Dogs allowed: No

-As its name implies, Torrey Pines State Natural Reserve is home to the nation’s finest pines—the Torrey pines.
+As its name implies, Torrey Pines State Natural Reserve is home to the nation’s finest conifers—Torrey pines.
 The reserve has several hiking trails varying in length and difficulty, but one of the easiest and most beautiful is the Guy Fleming Trail.
-This loop trail offers two overlooks with panoramic views and has the greatest variety of wildflowers, ferns, cacti, and habitat diversity in the reserve.
+This loop trail is perfect for nature lovers, offers two overlooks with panoramic views, and has the greatest variety of wildflowers, ferns, cacti, and diverse habitats in the reserve.

 To extend your adventures at Torrey Pines, you can also hike along the Parry Grove Trail, a secluded half-mile loop.
 There’s also the Razor Point Trail, which twists through coastal greenery, offering hikers a picturesque view of nature.
 If you’re planning a visit during the winter months, you might spot gray whales or dolphins as you trek along the coast.
-Although it’s a considerably steep climb, you’ll have a gorgeous view.
+Although it’s a considerably steep climb, you’ll have a gorgeous view on one of the best trails in San Diego.

 Location: 8282 Mesa Road, Santee